 A Spark of Science

 Alongside The Spark, we've have a two-minute podcast that explores a different scientific concept each week called, A Spark of Science.
 Did you know that a Scottish mountain helped measure the weight of the Earth, or that octopuses are amazing escape artists?
 Discover what it was like for cosmonaut Yuri Gagarin to be the first to launch into space and listen to some inspiring stories from people working in science today.
 What else will you discover with A Spark of Science?

 Share The Spark

-If you try any of our activities this week, please show us how they turned out.
-Send your favourite pictures to firstname.lastname@example.org or share with us on our social media channels with the hashtag #GSCAtHome.
-We’ll print a selection of your pictures in the next magazine.
+Tried any of our activities?
+We'd love to see how they turned out.
+Send your favourite pictures to email@example.com or share with us on our social media channels with the hashtag #GSCAtHome.

 For even more fun experiments to try at home for all the family, head over to our #GSCAtHome webpages packed with videos.

 Thanks to our supporters!

 The Spark and A Spark of Science are produced by Glasgow Science Centre with support from the Inspiring Science Fund provided by BEIS, UKRI and Wellcome.